MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 #### Additional policy changes

 - [EdgeManagementPolicyOverridesPlatformPolicy](/deployedge/microsoft-edge-policies#edgemanagementpolicyoverridesplatformpolicy) - For Microsoft Edge version 121.0.2277 and later, this policy will control all device policies.
-- [EdgeManagementUserPolicyOverridesCloudMachinePolicy](/deployedge/microsoft-edge-policies#edgemanagementuserpolicyoverridescloudmachinepolicy)  - For Microsoft Edge version 121.0.2277 and later, this policy will control all user profile policies.
+- [EdgeManagementUserPolicyOverridesCloudMachinePolicy](/deployedge/microsoft-edge-policies#edgemanagementuserpolicyoverridescloudmachinepolicy)  - For Microsoft Edge version 121.0.2277 and later, this policy will control all per user profile policies.

 <!-- =================================================== -->
 ## Version 120.0.2210.175: February 8, 2024